-In Pages View, you can hover over any page - a menu will show up right next to it - choose ‘Translation in List View’ and you’ll be taken to the Workbench in a different tab.
+In Pages list, you can right click any page and choose ‘Translation workbench (list view)’ and you’ll be taken to the Workbench in a different tab.

-If the Dashboard is the Project Management Center in Easyling, then the Workbench is the cloud CAT tool, where translation itself takes place.
+If the Dashboard 2.0 is the Project Management Center of the proxy, then the Workbench is the cloud CAT tool, where translation itself takes place.
 There are many features you can use in the Workbench to make working with websites easier - see the ‘Workbench’ section of this manual for the details.

 The 3-Phase Workflow¶